DjebaliSonia/Clustering-Method-for-Touristic-Photographic-Spots-Recommendation/README.md

 to the authors.
 See `LICENSE` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD).
+The authors reserve the rights to the article content, which is currently submitted for publication in the International Conference Advanced Data Mining and Applications 2022 (ADMA2022)